 “But here it is…”, he continues.
 “Breast milk is – quote unquote – “low” in vitamin D. Because presumably babies got vitamin D from the sun.
 Today they spend most of their life indoors.
 And breast milk is – quote unquote – “low” in iron, presumably because, historically, they got it a different way.
 And not from boxed cereal and infant formula.”

 As Greene’s talk continues, he reveals to the audience that babies were meant to get their iron from the blood that was in the placenta, a mechanism that we inhibit when we practise early cord clamping.
 But my mind was elsewhere.

-The solutions, I humbly suggest, are to slow or cease our acceptance of the notion that women’s and babies’ bodies fail so often and so spectacularly, and to be willing to think about how nature, evolution or whatever you believe in might have designed us to land on the earth with what we needed in the first place.
+The solution, I humbly suggest, is to slow or cease our acceptance of the notion that women’s and babies’ bodies fail so often and so spectacularly, and to be willing to think about how nature, evolution or whatever you believe in might have designed us to land on the earth with what we needed in the first place.
 Then, we can work out how to stop our unnecessary meddling and thus creating problems where none existed, while saving our skills, knowledge and expertise for those mums and babies who genuinely do have problems and actually need it.

 Want to stay up to date and get regular updates on birth-related research and thinking sent free to your inbox?